I can best support particular kinds of situations.

 - The activities that you’ve done for a long time have started causing you pain.
 Even when you’ve only been at them for a short time.
 This happens several times a week.
 You’re taking a lot more breaks or putting off doing things that used to be no trouble.

 - You struggle to be consistent with receiving care.
 You can see that when you feel good it has a big impact on your family, and on other areas of your life, but there are so many demands and things asking for your attention its easy to forget or get distracted until you’re already feeling achy and stressed out.

-- You’ve already done stuff to solve this problem.
+- You’ve already tried to solve this problem.
 You’ve probably been to a PT, or chiropractor or gotten a massage, or got some exercise advice from YouTube and in general you’re trying to move more.
 Or maybe you brought it to your spiritual or meditation practice.
 You might have talked with your General Practitioner.

 These are the kinds of people I work really well with: